YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 - **Whirlwind Computer (1951):** Developed at MIT, one of the first computers to operate in real-time using video displays.
 Influenced early computer development.
 - **ALGOL (1958):** Algorithmic Language, foundational to many programming languages, influenced development of simpler, powerful languages.
-- **Link Machine by Wes Clark (1962):** Early personal computer for biomedical research, impacting Alan Kay's views on personal computing.
+- **LINC Machine by Wes Clark (1962):** Early personal computer for biomedical research, impacting Alan Kay's views on personal computing.
 - **Spacewar!
 (1962):**  one of the first video games, is developed at MIT on the PDP-1 by Steve Russell and colleagues.
 - **Sketchpad by Ivan Sutherland (1963):** Pioneering computer program at MIT, early graphical interface influencing interactive computing.
 - **Simula Programming Language (Mid-1960s):** First object-oriented programming language, directly influenced Kay's development of Smalltalk.